department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 - [ ] [Learn about the different Drupal environments](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/f4341c29ad8e998de1dac2fca0b749cdef15c923/READMES/environments.md)
   - [ ] If you are using a non-VA laptop for development you will need [follow the instructions on Github](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/master/READMES/https.md) to trust the VA Root Certificate Authority (CA) in your browser(s)
-  - [ ] Drupal production environment access (SOCKS or VA network required) - ask your delivery manager, product manager, or CMS Team helpdesk to set up an administrator account for you, access at prod.cms.va.gov
+  - [ ] Drupal production environment access (SOCKS or VA network required) - ask your delivery manager, product manager, or CMS Team helpdesk to set up an administrator account for you for [prod.cms.va.gov](prod.cms.va.gov)

 - [ ] [Confluence](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/179765342/2020-2021?NO_SSR=1) for team resources and calendar